Kautenja/a-neural-algorithm-of-artistic-style/README.md

 # Acknowledgments

 -   [keras-team](https://github.com/keras-team) provides `Keras`, a high
     level neural network framework.
 They also provide the pre-trained ImageNet weights and some tutorials that help build this project.

+# References

+_[1] L. A. Gatys, A. S. Ecker, and M. Bethge.
+A neural algorithm of artistic style. arXiv preprint arXiv:1508.06576, 2015._

+_[2] L. A. Gatys, A. S. Ecker, and M. Bethge.
+Image style transfer using convolutional neural networks.
+In Computer Vision and Pattern Recognition (CVPR), 2016 IEEE Conference on, pages 2414–2423.
+IEEE, 2016._

 # How Should I Cite `neural-stylization`?